-CRIMINAL BACKGROUND INVESTIGATION AUTHORIZATION, RELEASE AND DISCLAIMER

-Administrative Office of State Courts any criminal record that the Bureau of Criminal Identification has on file in eference to me, and I further consent to the authentication of my identity through fingerprinting, or some other process that may be required to confirm my identity. understand that an investigative report may be generated on me that may include information as to my criminal history records from any criminal justice agency in any or all federal, state, city and county jurisdictions, including any state Department of Motor Vehicle/Drivers' License Records, traffic citations and/or registrations. and description, arising from any release of State of Rhode Island, the Rhode Island nner of actions, cause of actions, and demands of every kind, nature of criminal records and requests therefrom, whatsoever against the d Administrative Office of State Courts, the Bureau of Criminal employees of the Attorney General's Office, in both law and equity e future.
-Employee Name (Please Print) Employee Signature Maiden Name (If Applicable) Date Date of Birth Employer/Company Name (If applicable) Place of Birth Social Security Number Sworn to before me in the City/Town of , State of Rhode Island, thisday of Commission expires on Notary Public (Print Name) Notary Public (Signature) Project Name: Project # Date of Bid/RFP Specifications

-Copy of valid photo identification with date of birth must be attached to all BCI Authorization Forms.
+CRIMINAL BACKGROUND INVESTIGATI ON AUTHORIZATION, RELEASE AND DISCLAIMER of the Department of Attorney General for the S Administrative Office of State Courts any criminal reby direct and authorize the Bureau of Criminal Identification State of Rhode Island to make available to the Rhode Island I record that the Bureau of Criminal Identification has on file in nentication of my identity through fingerprinting, or some other ity. criminal history records from any criminal jus be generated on me that may include information as to my stice agency in any or all federal, state, city and county Motor Vehicle/Drivers' License Records, traffic citations and/or nature and description, arising from any releas against the State of Rhode Island, the Rhode er of actions, cause of actions, and demands of every kind, se of criminal records and requests therefrom, whatsoever Island Administrative Office of State Courts, the Bureau of the employees of the Attorney General's Office, in both law se in the future.
+Employee Name (Please Print) Employee Signature Maiden Name (If Applicable) Date Date of Birth Employer/Company Name (If applicable) Place of Birth Social Security Number Sworn to before me in the City/Town of , State of Rhode Island, this day of Commission expires on Notary Public (Print Name) Notary Public (Signature) Project Name: Project # Date of Bid/RFP Specifications Copy of valid photo identification with date of b irth must be attached to all BCI Authorization Forms.
+BCIF 08/08